yogurtnjam/ophthalmos_test/replit.md

 ## Frontend Architecture

 The frontend is built with React 18 and TypeScript, using Vite for development.
 It features a multi-page client-side routing managed by Wouter, guiding users through a sequence of questionnaire, cone test, CVD results, task games, and statistics.
-UI components are sourced from shadcn/ui (Radix UI primitives) and styled with Tailwind CSS, adhering to a modern, minimal aesthetic with a neutral color palette and CSS variables for them.
+UI components are sourced from shadcn/ui (Radix UI primitives) and styled with Tailwind CSS, adhering to a modern, minimal aesthetic with a neutral color palette.
 Global application state, including session data, task performance, and filter selections, is managed via React Context API.
 Data fetching utilizes TanStack Query with a custom API request wrapper.
 Custom color utility functions handle hex/RGB/HSL conversions, WCAG contrast calculations, adaptive cone-based transformations, and OS preset filter simulations.

 ## Backend Architecture